qdrvm/kagome/CONTRIBUTING.md

 # CONTRIBUTING

-1. Kagome uses C++17 as target language, so use appropriate compilers (gcc-8 is preferred)
+1. Kagome uses C++17 as target language
+2. Project is regularly built with gcc-8, clang-8, xcode10 (apple llvm 10), use other compilers at your own risk.
 2. Use `clang-format`
 3. Test your code with gtest/gmock.
 4. Open PR with base branch = `master`, fix CI and follow guide in PR template.